LudwigVanHarrigan/SongSniffer-AI/README.md

 # SongSniffer-AI
 A machine learning project for distinguishing between AI-generated and human-created music using convolutional neural networks (CNNs) trained on mel-spectrograms.

-This is the final project for MA416: Deep Learning at Rose-Hulman Institute of Technology.
+This was developed by Kevin Cotellesso, Alex Stedman, Reese Sieger, and Jacob Richardson for MA416: Deep Learning at Rose-Hulman Institute of Technology.

 **Disclaimer: this readme was written primarily by Claude Sonnet 4, but was proofread and edited by Kevin Cotellesso.**